getavalon/docs/pages/1.0/index.md

 **Congratulations!**

-You are now fully equipped to handle Mindbender tasks!
+You are now fully equipped to handle Avalon tasks!

 **Next Step**